College of Charleston Merit Scholarships

 All students must enroll full-time (12 hours) each semester in order to eligible for any scholarship funds.

-Recipients of the Presidential Scholarship must complete 30 credit hours per academic year (fall, spring and subsequent summer).
+Recipients of the College of Charleston Merit Scholarship must complete 30 credit hours per academic year (fall, spring and subsequent summer).
 Earned hours do not include repeat courses, AP, IB, CLEP, or Placement hours or transfer hours from a previous academic year.

-Recipients of the Presidential Scholarship must maintain a cumulative College of Charleston GPA of 3.0.
+Recipients of the College of Charleston Merit Scholarship must maintain a cumulative College of Charleston GPA of 3.0.

 If the student maintains the required academic standards, the scholarship will be renewed automatically.
 Renewals are made in the summer of each year for the upcoming year.
 Students failing to meet the renewal standards will be notified in writing in early summer.
 Students unable to meet the renewal standards will be given the opportunity to appeal based on mitigating circumstances (e.g. serious health condition, death or serious health condition of an immediate family member, or a traumatic event).
 Students who wish to appeal may complete the Scholarship Appeal Form.
 A continuing student that has lost eligibility, or was not previously eligible, cannot regain eligibility.